dockfo/bootstrap-notify/README.md

 How to use.

 Instantiate the Notify class with notify = new Notify({params}) and off you go.
 To display notifications call the method notify.show().
-You can provide custom params to the class which are :
+You can also provide custom params to the class which are :

 	notifyType	default: 'card'		values: ('card', 'block')
 	hPosition	default: 'left'		values:	('left', 'right')